Breast Implants with Lift

 You may be given medicines to take before the surgery, such as antibiotics.

-Your surgeon will also advise you if any other tests are required, such as blood tests, X-ray examinations or an Electrocardiograph (ECG) to assess your heart.
+Your surgeon will advise you if any other tests are required, such as blood tests, X-ray examinations or an Electrocardiograph (ECG) to assess your heart.

 Prepare a “recovery area” in your home.
 This may include pillows, ice packs, a thermometer and a telephone within easy reach.
 Make sure you arrange for a relative or friend to drive you to and from the hospital or clinic.
 Someone should also stay with you for at least 24 hours after you return home.